 - ยพ teaspoon salt *see notes

-- 2 teaspoon lime juice or lemon juice, apple cider vinegar or white vinegar
+- 2 teaspoons lime juice or lemon juice, apple cider vinegar or white vinegar

 Instructions

-- In the bowl of a food processor, add the tomatoes with their juice, onion, garlic, cilantro, and jalapeño.
+- In the bowl of a food processor, add the onion, garlic, cilantro, jalapeño, and tomatoes with their juices.
 Pulse until it reaches the consistency you prefer for your salsa.

 - Transfer to a plastic or glass bowl, and stir in the salt and vinegar or lime juice.